dim4k/AnotherSymfonyProject/README.md

 ##### Run the server

-Make sure your MySql server is runing and run those commands :
+Make sure your MySql server is runing and check your database parameters in app/config/parameters.yml , then un those commands :

 ```sh
 php app/console doctrine:database:create